(Part 3 of our #OnboardingSOS Series)

 Hours sitting in the back room on the computer.
 Weeks in a classroom.
 Immediately thrown to the proverbial wolves.
 Do any of these all-too-typical onboarding experiences sound familiar?

 It’s Day 1!
 It’s finally time to start the new job!
-Unfortunately, many new hires—especially deskless workers—slam into one of two extremes when it comes to their formal onboarding experience.
+Unfortunately, many new hires—especially deskless workers, like retail associates—slam into one of two extremes when it comes to their formal onboarding experience.
 Either they’re isolated from the job they were hired to do for an excessive period of time so they can get firehosed with everything they may possibly “need” to know.
 Or they are tossed immediately into the mix and expected to fend for themselves because the operation needs their help.
-Neither of these scenarios set employees up for success.
-To the contrary, this can quickly lead to a loss of engagement and job confidence.
-Rather than put up with this mess, there’s a good chance they just won’t come back to work tomorrow—or ever again.
+Neither of these scenarios set up employees for success.
+To the contrary, this kind of situation can quickly lead to a loss of engagement and job confidence.
+Rather than put up with this mess, there’s a good chance they employees won’t come back to work tomorrow—or ever again.

 The theme of our first #OnboardingSOS post was “Onboarding never stops!”
 That really is the key to this whole thing.
-Once L&D views “onboarding” as part of the continuous workplace learning experience, they can better balance the learning experience during an employee’s first days.
-L&D can improve both the overall employee learning experience as well as speed to initial capability by applying three foundational principles of modern workplace onboarding: prioritize, adapt and stretch.
+Once the organization views “onboarding” as part of the continuous workplace learning experience, leaders can better balance the learning experience during an employee’s first days.
+This approach can improve both the overall employee learning experience as well as speed to initial capability by applying three foundational principles of modern workplace onboarding: prioritize, adapt and stretch.

 One of the biggest frustrations of the traditional onboarding experience is the one-size-fits-all mentality.
-A new hire who has ten years of call center experience should not be going through the same content as someone who has never talked to a customer on the phone.
-L&D must capture knowledge and performance data to personalize continuous learning from the start so employees only get the training that they really need.
+A new hire who has ten years of experience working as a retail associate should not be going through the same content as someone who has never been in this role.
+Organizations must capture knowledge and performance data to personalize continuous learning from the start so employees only get the training that they really need.

 A new employee’s manager is too often sidelined during formal onboarding.
-L&D must get the manager involved immediately so s/he can proactively engage in the continuous learning experience.
+Instead, the manager must be involved immediately so s/he can proactively engage in the continuous learning experience.
 Managers should be provided with actionable data on an employee’s growing capability so they know when and how to best coach someone they don’t really know yet.